Ahmad-Imam/ruoka-osuus/README.md

 Ruoka Osuus is a food-sharing platform where users can donate their food, create donation requests, or organize food donation events for the community.
 The application is developed using Next.js and Supabase as databases.

+NOTE: Supabase automatically pauses a project on the free tier, which has to be manually unpaused again.
+If the application is not showing data/error log-in, this might be a reason for this.
+Contact me in that case so I can unpause the DB.

 ## Frontend Instructions

 1. Run npm install